my1396/Econ-Study/_posts/2024-08-11-Latex-Install.md

 Just install the full distribution (about 2800 packages) to avoid missing packages.
 It' a pain to install missing packages one by one.

-- The standard TeX distribution on the Macintosh is called **TeX Live**. ✅
+- The standard TeX distribution is called <span class="env-green">**TeX Live**</span>. ✅

+  TeX Live is a *free* comprehensive TeX system that includes all the major TeX-related engines (TeX, pdfLaTeX, XeTeX, and LuaTeX), macro packages (`amsmath`, `booktabs`, etc. common packages used for formating your manuscript), and fonts.

 - *BasicTeX* is a small subset of TeX Live.

-(This causes you lots of troubles installing packages later on) ❌
+  This causes you lots of troubles installing packages manually later on. ❌

 --------------------------------------------------------------------------------